mfkiwl/ORCs/README.md

 **O**pen-source **R**ISC-V **C**ores
 This project aims to create a collection of _harts_ complaint to the RISC-V ISA.
 Unlike other projects, this one does not seek to create the smallest risc-v implementation but rather experiment on implementations the risc-v ISA on accessible or popular FPGA dev boards focusing on performance first and resource cost second.

-## ORC R32I

-### Abstract
-RV32I un-privileged hart implementation directory.
-Contains the source code, simulation files and examples for synthesis and place-and-route.

-This project is currently under progress.
-It uses previous work from the DarkRISCV project (https://github.com/darklife/darkriscv) as a starting reference.
-Kept the concept of having two copies of the general purpose register for a faster access.
-The instruction interface was swap from a streaming interface to a memory interface(Wishbone pipeline).
-The counter and decoder have change so much the look very different now.

-The ORC_R32I/source folder contains more on the specifications and the verilog code.
-For resource cost see the results in ORC_R32I/build/

-## Goal

-A 32-bit RISC-V ISA integer (I) extensions implementation.

-### Current State

-It is complete but optimizations from the ORC_R32IMAZicsr will be flown down eventually.
-This core is no longer the priority.

 ## ORC_R32IMAZicsr

 ### Goal